 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) claims can be approved in as little as a few months, or they can take 2 years or more.

->

-> A lot of it depends on the case load of your local Social Security Administration office and it also depends in which phase of the process your claim is approved.
+A lot of it depends on the caseload of your local Social Security Administration office and it also depends on which phase of the process your claim is approved.

->

-> The Initial Application Phase is when you first submit your SSDI or SSI claim to the Social Security Administration.
+The Initial Application Phase is when you first submit your SSDI or SSI claim to the Social Security Administration.

 It usually takes between 3 and 6 months for you to get a decision back on your claim.
 The overwhelming majority of claims are denied in the initial application phase and you are usually given 60 days to appeal the decision.

 Scheduling a Social Security Disability Hearing will often take between 1 and 2 years.
 This hearing is where you will have your best chance of being awarded Disability Benefits.
 After your hearing, it will usually take 4 to 6 weeks before you get a decision back from the judge.